BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v23.01 or higher

+**Permission Changes** - There have been changes to the permission system which can affect how permissions apply and therefore could lead to changes in provided abilities upon update.
+This is only really relevant to complex permission scenarios that have only been possible since BookStack v22.10.
+Please see the [Permission System Changes section of the v23.01 blogpost](/blog/bookstack-release-v23-01/#permission-system-changes) for more details on this.

+**Database Upgrade Time** - Changes to the permission system have required permissions to be regenerated upon update.
+Due to this, the `php artisan migrate` upgrade step may take extra time to run, especially where there's a lot of content and/or roles in the system.

 #### Updating to v22.10 or higher